shweta2592/Wrangling-Twitter-Data-We-Rate-Dogs/README.md

 <br>2.Columns p1_dog,p2_dog,p3_dog are all one variable for Dog breeds.

 <br><h4>Clean Data</h4>
-Timestamp column was converted into datetime object Dog_breeds column created which merged p1_dog,p2_dog and p3_dogs Only original tweets retained.Duplicate rows were dropped.
+<br>1.Timestamp column was converted into datetime object
+<br>2.Dog_breeds column created which merged p1_dog,p2_dog and p3_dogs
+<br>3.Only original tweets retained.Duplicate rows were dropped.
-Columns not useful for analysis were dropped Denominator ratings not equal to 10 were dropped
+<br>4.Columns not useful for analysis were dropped
+<br>5.Denominator ratings not equal to 10 were dropped
-Very high numerator rating rows were removed
+<br>6.Very high numerator rating rows were removed
-Both numerator and denominator were converted into float type from integers.
+<br>7.Both numerator and denominator were converted into float type from integers.
-Name column consisting of a, an, the etc. were combined and replaced with None.
+<br>8.Name column consisting of a, an, the etc. were combined and replaced with None.
-Sources of devices which were links were converted into strings Stages column created by melting 'dogs','floofer','pupper' and 'puppo' columns The cleaned dataframe was then written to a .csv file and named as twitter_archive_master.csv.
+<br>9.Sources of devices which were links were converted into strings
+<br>10.Stages column created by melting 'dogs','floofer','pupper' and 'puppo' columns
+<br>11.The cleaned dataframe was then written to a .csv file and named as twitter_archive_master.csv.

 <h4> Exploring and Assessing : The whole data was cleaned and explored visually and conclusions were provided.